arteria/cmsplugin-contact-plus/README.md

 Please have a look at the latest commits for the work-in-progress-development version.

 ### 1.1.0
-- Generic GET key to hidden field.
+- Generic Query parameter (GET key) to hidden field.
 Use this in attach additional hidden data to the form.
 The slugified label is used for key lookup in the GET parameters.
 Eg.:
 label is 'Favorite Color', than the lookup in the URL is done based on 'favorite-color', in www.example.com?favorite-color=blue will pass {..., u'favorite-color':'blue', ...}  to the email.